sandboxnu/good-dog-licensing/README.md

    - One the workflow is complete, you can access your preview branch with the database migrations applied

    - Note that we only have one database instance for all preview branches, so if someone else runs the workflow, it may interfere with your preview branch.

+## X feature isn't working...
+HELP!!

+1. Are your dependencies up to date?
+Run `bun install` to make sure you have the latest versions of everything.
+2. Is your prisma schema pushed?
+Run `bun db:push` to make sure your database schema is up to date, or `db:migrate:dev` to apply migrations locally
+3. Did your branch up to date?
+Make sure to pull/merge/rebase from main.
+4. Confusing linting errors?
+Restart your IDE, sometimes the editor gets confused and doesn't pick up on changes.